bradleyboehmke/bradleyboehmke/tutorials/scraping_data_api.md

 <ol start="4">
   <li>API key (aka token).
 A key is used to identify the user along with track and control how the API is being used (guard against malicious use).
 A key is often obtained by supplying basic information (i.e. name, email) to the organization and in return they give you a multi-digit key.</li>
-  <li>[OAuth](http://oauth.net/).
+  <li><a href="http://oauth.net/">OAuth</a>.
 OAuth is an authorization framework that provides credentials as proof for access to certain information.
-Multiple forms of credentials exist and OAuth can actually be a fairly confusing topic; however, the `httr` package has simplified this greatly which we demonstrate <a href="#httr_api">later</a> in this post.</li>
+Multiple forms of credentials exist and OAuth can actually be a fairly confusing topic; however, the <code>httr</code> package has simplified this greatly which we demonstrate <a href="#httr_api">later</a> in this post.</li>
 </ol>

 Rather than dwell on these components, they'll likely become clearer as we progress through examples.
 So, let's move on to the fun stuff.